How To NOT Ask For Help

 But sometime I can’t help thinking “seriously people, what the fuck?”

 I get his point.
-Some days, I’m that close to hit the “delete” or “spam” button because I can’t believe how rude or strange some people can be.
+Some days, I’m that close to hitting the “delete” or “spam” button because I can’t believe how rude or strange some people can be.

 I have received what I call “WTF questions” before, including the ever-popular “please send me a copy of your old completed immigration forms so that I can fill my own forms easily”.
 Because of course, I’m dying to share personal information, including extensive background info, work and family history, with random strangers on the web.